New cardiac nurses, look no further! I am here to ease your heart and soul with a little education, some encouragement, and possibly a pun or two.

 - Sinus tachycardia

 - Sinus bradycardia

 You should also be familiar with the different heart sounds too.
 First note the difference between normal and abnormal heart sounds.
 You don’t need to be able to know all the different murmurs at first, you just have to be able to identify if something is abnormal.

-I want to reassure you.
-It is not our jobs to diagnose.
-It is our job as nurses to observe and assess and then communicate to the health care provider when something is abnormal and needs attention.
+I want to reassure you: As nurses, it is not our jobs to diagnose.
+It is our job as nurses to assess and then communicate to the physician when something is abnormal and needs attention.

 Thinking a new nurse will master all of this right away is not an appropriate learning curve.
-We need to understand the foundations first.
+We need to understand the foundations first and have reasonable expectations.

 I hope these cardiac nursing for beginners tips help you out as you embark on this exciting career.
 Learn the foundations of nursing and the basics of the heart before you expect yourself to grasp the more complex issues in cardiac care.

 It might be overwhelming, but you’ve got this!

 More Resources for Cardiac Nursing for Beginners:

 - Top Tips for a New Cardiac Nurse